Ginetta G4: Design

-The car was available with three different bodies, a 2-door coupé, a 2-door convertible, and a 2-door barquette reserved for competition.
+The car was available with three different bodies, a 2-door coupé, a 2-door convertible, and a 2-door barchetta reserved for competition.
 The front brakes are discs while the rear brakes are drums.
 The turning circle is 9.1 m.

 In 1963, a coupé variant was introduced alongside the open-top variant and a BMC axle replaced the Ford unit at the rear.
 In road tests, the car attains a top speed of 120 mph with a 1,500 cc engine.
 Also introduced in 1963 was the Series II, which was redesigned with a longer tail rather than the original, truncated design.
 The front suspension was also revised.
 Late in this run, in 1966, the chassis was replaced by a new, stronger, square-tubed spaceframe and it now used the front suspension from the Triumph Herald.
 The windscreen was also more steeply raked, while the front bumper design was revised.
 The series III version of 1966 added lay-down headlights to meet new code requirements.
 Production stopped in 1969 but was revived in 1981 with the Series IV which was 2 in wider and 3 in longer than the III.
 Over 500 units were made up to 1969 with a variety of Ford engines.